rycwilson/drag-race/README.md

 Audi S4 and a semi-truck!

 This won't be a fair race.
-So, if you want it to be more fair, you may use vehicles that are a little more compatible.
+So, if you want it to be more fair, you may use vehicles that are a little more compatible, or look at the super bonus for a challenge that can make the drag race more fair, by letting you change the vehicles that are in the race.

 ## What should it do?